measurestack/measure-stack/docs/README.md

-# Measure.js Documentation
+# measureStack Documentation

-Welcome to the Measure.js documentation!
+Welcome to the measureStack documentation!
 This is a comprehensive web analytics tracking system built with TypeScript, Bun/Hono and dbt, designed to provide lean, privacy-compliant, and fully under your control analytics for web applications.

 ### 🚀 Getting Started